vhawk19/Py_Primer/README.md

-# learnpy_by_practise
+# Py_Primer:snake:

-Hey there coder! :smiley:
+Hey there aspiring coder! :smiley:
-Sick with going through your boring textbook!
+Sick going through your boring textbook?
 Choose and learn freely whatever you want from this categorized repo!
+We have explained concepts in an intuitive and fun manner.
+We also have Inbuilt methods documentation with example doxumented in a formal manner!

 ### ITS NOT BORING!:joy: